Cleverhood Waterproof Garment Care

 DWRs increase the “surface tension” when water contacts a textile.
-Microscopically, water droplets are suspend into a nice round shape — a domed bead.
-The rounder the bead, the easier it rolls of the fabric.
+Microscopically, water droplets suspend into a nice round shape — a domed bead.
+The rounder the bead, the easier it rolls off the fabric.

-Feel free to drop us a line at Info@Cleverhood.com if you have any questions or just want to nerd out on garment performance/construction.
+Feel free to drop us a line at Help@Cleverhood.com if you have any questions or just want to nerd out on garment performance/construction.